BlueBrain/nexus/src/main/paradox/docs/faq.md

 ### What is a SHACL schema?

 SHACL (Shapes Constraint Language) is a language for validating RDF graphs against a set of conditions.
 These conditions are provided as shapes and other constructs expressed in the form of an RDF graph.
-SHACL is used in Nexus to constrain and control the payload that can be pushed into Nexus.
+SHACL is used in Blue Brain Nexus to constrain and control the payload that can be pushed into Nexus.

 ### Do I need to define SHACL schemas to bring data in?